 There aren’t many things more stressful than moving.
 While a fresh apartment is incredibly exciting, it comes with a ton of anxiety: What could go wrong?

 Your new home could bring with it a deadbeat landlord or party animal neighbors.
-It could be hiding a whole plague of problems, from sneaky leaks to gross insect infestations.
+The security deposit might be over the legal limit.
+The apartment could be hiding a whole plague of problems, from sneaky leaks to gross insect infestations.
 It might be perfect… except for the superintendent, who insists on doing all electrical repairs despite knowing absolutely nothing about electricity.

 The good news is that by asking the right questions before you sign that lease, you’ll be able to avoid an apartment nightmare.
 Here’s our guide to what you should keep in mind as you hunt for your dream digs.